 Launched all the way back in 2015, the Alpha A7S II is starting to look like the odd one out in the range, with the likes of Panasonic's Lumix GH5 and GH5S having the edge when it comes to video capture.
 Don't get us wrong, it's still a solid option, but not our first choice for 4K video capture.

-So what can we expect to see from a Alpha A7S III?
-With limited rumors floating around at the moment, we've tried to distill what we do know into one handy place, as well as using our own tech knowledge to build a picture of how the Alpha A7S III might look.
+So what can we expect to see from the Alpha A7S III?
+With still relatively limited rumors floating around at the moment, we've tried to distill what we do know into one handy place, as well as using our own tech knowledge to build a picture of how the Alpha A7S III might look.

 Sony Alpha A7S III: sensor

 - Could possibly stick with a 12MP resolution

 - Featured stacked design with integral memory rumored

 - We could see a 24MP sensor capable of shooting 6K